agrostar/zzapi/README.md

 zzapi is made up of (at least):

 1. **Specs**: The YAML schema and description.
-The YAML parsing and conversion to requests can be made into a reference implementation library.
+The YAML parsing and conversion to requests can be made into a reference implementation.
 2. **Runners**: The tool thats can make one or more API requests.
-The current support is for:
-   a.
-A command line runner
-   b.
-A VS Code extension that prvovides CodeLenses to run a request(s) in a bundle
+The current support is for a VS Code extension, but soon a command line runner will be available making it possible to integrate with a CI/CD pipeline
 3. **Documentation generators**: these will generate in different formats: We envisage a markdown generator to begin with.

 # Storage